-- Enroll in college courses taught on the high school campus. - Earn college credits while taking high school courses. - Transition from high school to college more easily. - Receive a quality college experience in a familiar and comfortable environment. - Earn credits that transfer to colleges and universities that may apply towards degree or certificate programs. - Take academic college-level courses and/or career and technical courses. - Receive instruction by high school teachers who meet community college certified requirements.
+- Enroll in college courses taught on the high school campus. - Earn college credits while taking high school courses. - Receive a quality college experience in a familiar and comfortable environment. - Earn credits that transfer to colleges and universities that may apply towards degree or certificate programs. - Take academic college-level courses and/or career and technical courses. - Receive instruction by high school teachers who meet community college certified requirements.